Car finance scams: Red flags to look for

 How to avoid

-Always compare offers from well known, FCA regulated lenders to see what realistic rates look like.
+Always compare offers from well-known, FCA-regulated lenders to see what realistic rates look like for Hire Purchase (HP) and Personal Contract Purchase (PCP) agreements.
 Verify a lender's credentials using the Financial Conduct Authority Register, which all legitimate lenders will be listed on.
-If you can't find them or the lender is vague about regulation, walk away.
+If you can't find them or the lender is vague about the regulation, walk away.

-If an offer stands out as significantly better than others, scrutinise the terms carefully and verify the legitimacy of the lender before proceeding.
+If an offer stands out as significantly better than others, scrutinise the terms carefully and verify the legitimacy of the car dealers before proceeding.
+It's also wise to do your own research and check out customer reviews online so that you have all the information you need to choose the right lender.

 Upfront fees, deposit scams, and pressure to make quick decisions 💰